 - 1. Inspect the unit for damage that may have occurred during transporting. - 2.
 Check and tighten all fasteners, body tie-down bolts, pipe and circulating line connections, etc. that may have loosened in transit. - 3.
 Check the fluid level in the hydraulic reservoir.
-The fluid must always be visible in the sight glass and preferably within 3 to 4 inches of the top of the reservoir.
+The fluid must always be visible in the sight glass.